-The posterior samples at the population level are also available online at https://tinyurl.com/bloated-hjs-results.
+The posterior samples at the population level are also available online12.

-Software: corner (Foreman-Mackey 2016), emcee (Foreman-Mackey et al. 2013), Jupyter https://jupyter.org/, matplotlib (Hunter 2007), numpy (van der Walt et al. 2011), petitCODE (Mollière et al. 2015, 2017), pandas (Wes McKinney 2010), scikit-learn (Pedregosa et al. 2011), scipy (Virtanen et al. 2020).
+corner (Foreman-Mackey Software: 2016), emcee (Foreman-Mackey et al. 2013), Jupyter https://jupyter. org/, matplotlib (Hunter 2007), numpy (van der Walt et al. 2011), petitCODE (Mollière et al. 2015, 2017), pandas (McKinney 2010), scikit-learn (Pedregosa et al. 2011), scipy (Virtanen et al. 2020).

 Acknowledgements.
-P.S., C.M., G.-D.M. acknowledge the support from the Swiss National Science Foundation under grant BSSGI0\155816 "PlanetsInTime".
+P.S., C.M., G.-D.M. acknowledge the support from the Swiss National Science Foundation under grant BSSGI0_155816 "PlanetsIn-Time".
 Parts of this work have been carried out within the framework of the NCCR PlanetS supported by the Swiss National Science Foundation.
 T.H. and P.M. acknowledge support from the European Research Council under the Horizon 2020 Framework Program via the ERC Advanced Grant Origins 83 24 28.
 G.-D.M. acknowledges the support of the DFG priority program SPP 1992 "Exploring the Diversity of Extrasolar Planets" (KU 2849/7-1).
-P.S. would like to thank David Hogg and Morgan Fouesneau for useful discussions related to the importance sampling technique and multilevel modeling and Daniel Thorngren for sharing the posterior distributions of the individual planets and the data used in Figure 1.
+P.S. would like to thank David Hogg and Morgan Fouesneau for useful discussions related to the importance sampling technique and multilevel modeling and Daniel Thorngren for sharing the posterior distributions of the individual planets and the data used in Fig. 1.
 P.S. thanks Saavi and Gabriele for exchanging priority time on the aida server.